sPoT86/ZTPi/README.md

 ## Changelog:
 #### v2.4:
  - Optimization of the timeouts of SSH connection and cache creation
- - This is the final Version of the current build.
-I'm currently developing the next Version to support Nexus POAP and Huawei ZTP, besides other extensions and improvements.
+ - This is the final Version for the current build.
+I'm working on the next Version to add support for Nexus POAP and Huawei ZTP, as well as some other additional features.

 #### v2.3:
  - Systemfiles for Ubuntu 24 and support of Network Manager added